 2. Westinghouse Cayuga (60″)

-The Westinghouse Cayuga is a 60″ fan with 6 blades.
+The Westinghouse Cayuga is a 60″ fan with 6 blades and is ideal for living rooms.
 The LED light kit has opal frosted glass and is very bright on the highest setting.
 The motor can be reversed to use in the winter to pull cool air up and force warm air down.
 There are 4 speed settings and the lights are dimmable.

 A few users have found they weren’t able to dim the lights.
 In order to dim the lights, you need to hold down the light button on the remote.
 However, one thing to note is that the lights don’t dim that much and are still fairly bright on the lowest setting.